Defense for woman charged in Arizona killing focuses on guns

 Shortly before the killing, in late May 2008, a .25 caliber handgun - the same caliber of weapon used in Alexander's killing - was stolen along with other items in a robbery from her grandparents' California home.
 But Arias testified on Tuesday that she became aware of that theft only after the fact.

-As defense lawyers tried to show that she did not need to steal a gun, she said that at the time of the robbery, she had access to other guns through family and friends had she needed one.
+As defense lawyers tried to show that Arias did not need to steal a gun, she said that at the time of the robbery she would have had access to other guns through family and friends had she needed one.

 "You had several guns at your disposal?" defense attorney Kirk Nurmi asked her, to which she replied: "That's right."